 The Niagara Falls region has significant historical associations with American Indians, early European exploration, the French and Indian War, the American Revolution, the War of 1812, and the Underground Railroad.
 The Falls have long been an important site for hydroelectric power and ancillary industries.
 Together, these elements have contributed to Niagara Falls' importance in the American imagination, as a national landmark, and a symbol of the American conservation movement.

-The work of the NFNHA Area is to enhance public appreciation for the communities, significant historic and natural resources, and landscapes of the Niagara region.
-The NFNHA works through a network of heritage area partners who seek to make interpretive, environmental, economic and social improvements that benefits residents and visitors alike.
+The work of the NFNHA is to enhance public appreciation for the communities, significant historic and natural resources, and landscapes of the Niagara region.
+The NFNHA works through a network of heritage area partners who seek to make interpretive, environmental, economic, and social improvements that benefit residents and visitors alike.

 The NFNHAa’s Discover Niagara Shuttle is a convenient transportation service that operates May to September.
 The shuttle serves to more than 15 destination stops along the 14-mile route from "the Falls to the Fort, allowing visitors to experience Niagara’s iconic landscape, rich history, and the thriving culture and communities along the scenic Niagara River, all with the ease and convenience of a hop-on/hop-off shuttle.